Orbital Sarcoidosis

 Symptoms and Signs of Ophthalmic-Orbital Sarcoidosis

-- Sarcoidosis could present with isolated symptoms in specific systems, but more commonly it presents with a plethora of symptoms with varying severity and affecting multiple organ systems.
+- Sarcoidosis might possibly present with isolated symptoms in specific systems, but more commonly it presents with a plethora of symptoms with varying severity and affecting multiple organ systems.

-- Ophthalmologic involvement could affect the optic nerve pathways or various structures within the orbit producing the following symptoms and signs:
+- Ophthalmologic involvement might possibly affect the optic nerve pathways or various structures within the orbit producing the following symptoms and signs:

 Neuro-ophthalmic involvement